Azure/k8s-best-practices/Security.md

     > Understanding Azure AD setup and the risk impact on security
     > Minimizing the blast radius by applying least priviliges inside and outside the cluster

-- [ ] Azure AD Service Accounts and Groups
+- [ ] :fire: Azure AD Service Accounts and Groups
-- [ ] Maintaining Secrets
+- [ ] :fire: Maintaining Secrets

 ## Securing Workloads